carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-This uses the World class’ [add()][8] function to add a new instance of our MyEntity class to the World when it is created.
+This uses the World class' [add()][8] function to add a new instance of our MyEntity class to the World when it is created.

 > Conversely, you can remove an object from a World with the [remove()][9]
 > function.

 So now, when our World is created and set active, it will tell this Entity to update and render.
-Let’s test this; go into **MyEntity** and override its [update()][10] function, like so:
+Let's test this; go into **MyEntity** and override its [update()][10] function, like so:

 {% highlight actionscript %}
 package